-- Hepatitis A or immune globulin (IG) (except for Australia and New Zealand). - Rabies, if you might be exposed to wild or domestic animals through your work or recreation.

-• Typhoid (except for Australia and New Zealand), particularly if you are visiting developing countries in this region.
+- Hepatitis A or immune globulin (IG). - Hepatitis B if you might be exposed to blood (for example, health-care workers), have sexual contact with the local population, stay longer than 6 months, or be exposed through medical treatment. - Rabies, if you might be exposed to wild or domestic animals through your work or recreation. - Typhoid, particularly if you are visiting developing countries in this region.

-• As needed, booster doses for tetanus-diphtheria and measles, and a one-time dose of polio for adults.
-Hepatitis B vaccine is now recommended for all infants and for children 11-12 years of age who did not receive the series as infants.
+• As needed, booster doses for tetanus-diphtheria, measles, and a one-time dose of polio vaccine for adults.
+Hepatitis B vaccine is now recommended for all infants and for children ages 11-12 years who did not complete the series as infants.